 - 4,101 animals were received. - Animal Control Officers responded to more than 1,400 original calls for assistance from the public.
 They also inspected 60 kennels, 8 catteries, 43 grooming shops, and 10 pet stores resulting in \$17,650 in revenue for the County. - 10,082 dog licenses were sold. - 1,642 animals were adopted or placed with a rescue group. - The Human Society's mobile adoption trailer came online allowing the Humane Society to travel to various areas of the County to offer adoption services.

-Animal Control decreases due to a one-time vehicle purchase in FY 15.
+Animal Control decreases due to a one-time vehicle purchase in FY 15, partially offset by a 2.5% operating increase in FY 16.